-In three separate scenes, Kevin Senior makes us laugh out loud; first when stealing tribal leader Christopher Sunday’s address from an uppity white woman and making a run for it.
+In three separate scenes, Kevin Senior makes us laugh out loud; first when stealing tribal leader Christopher Sunday’s address from an uppity white woman and making a dash for it.
 Yes, the comedy comes from the running, but it’s the edit that makes it work.

-Only one sweeping vista was necessary to show Kevin Snr. beginning his epic odyssey.
+Only one sweeping vista was necessary to show Kevin Snr. beginning his Homerian odyssey.
 That’s because, despite the fact it’s about an impending armageddon, The Leftovers is at its best when it’s up close and personal with the character’s weaknesses.

 THE SHAMEN’S JOURNEY

-And there, at last, just as he was giving up hope, salvation appeared in the form of a giant white cross and a figure on horseback.
+And there, at last, just as Kevin was giving up hope, salvation appeared in the form of a giant white cross and a figure on horseback.
 After weeks recuperating, Kevin walks outside to see people dismantling a chapel to build an ark.
 (Matt’s son is called Noah, for a reason, I’m telling ya!)

-In one hundred silent seconds we learn that Grace was young and beautiful once (and quite Scottish indeed) Without the use of words, just moving pictures and music, we see her life, her baby, the children she adopted including disabled native kids… the chapel she and her husnband built.
+In one hundred silent seconds we learn that Grace was young and beautiful once (and quite Scottish indeed) Without the use of words, just moving pictures and music, we see her life, her baby, the children she adopted including disabled native kids… the chapel she and her husband built.
 She was happy, once.
 Like the Garveys at their best.

 Kevin promptly falls asleep due to Caleb’s dog arthritis pills and wakes to find Grace and her gang of merry widows having just drowned a man called Kevin.
 Another comedy moment arrives as Kevin Snr is unwittingly taken into the arms of Morpheus for a third time this episode; this time by Naomi’s deftly aimed tranquilizer dart.

-Kevin awakes the next morning to find Grace Mayford prepared to talk… and what she had to say blew my tiny mind.
+Kevin awakes the next morning to find Grace Mayford prepared to talk… and what she had to say blew my tiny fucking mind.

 Without having really met her character before, sixty-six-year-old Lindsay Duncan (presumably with a half century of honing her craft) pulled you in hook, line and sinker.
 She delivered the most heart-breaking speech of the decade.